ThunderNet: Towards Real-time Generic Object Detection: Experiments

 \subsubsection{Balance between Backbone and Detection Head}

 We further explore the relationship between the backbone and the detection head.
-Two models are used in the experiments: a \emph{large-backbone-small-head} model and a \emph{small-backbone-large-head} model.
-The large-backbone-small-head model is ThunderNet with SNet146.
-While the small-backbone-large-head model uses SNet49 and a heavier head: $\alpha$ in the thin feature map is 10, and a 2048-d \emph{fc} layer is used in R-CNN subnet.
-As shown in Table~\ref{table:ablation-study-light-heavy-head}, the large-backbone-small-head model outperforms the small-backbone-large-head one by 3.4 AP even with less computational cost.
+Two models are used in the experiments: a \emph{large-backbone-small-head} (LBSH) model and a \emph{small-backbone-large-head} (SBLH) model.
+The LBSH model is ThunderNet with SNet146.
+The SBLH model uses SNet49 and a heavier head: $\alpha$ is 10, and a 2048-d \emph{fc} layer is used in R-CNN subnet.
+As shown in Table~\ref{table:ablation-study-light-heavy-head}, the LBSH model outperforms the SBLH one by 3.4 AP even with less FLOPs.
 It suggests that \emph{the large-backbone-small-head design is better than the small-backbone-large-head design for lightweight two-stage detectors}.
 We conjecture that the capability of the backbone and the detection head should match.
 In the small-backbone-large-head design, the features from the backbone are relatively weak, which makes the powerful detection head redundant.